Tonye-Onuoha/Blog-Preview-Card/README.md

 ## Overview

-This is a simple HTML and CSS project in which the main objective is to build out a Blog preview card webpage.
+This is a simple HTML and CSS project in which the main objective is to build out a Blog preview card web page.

 ### Screenshot